ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 ## Science models

-The Virtual Rainforest is implemented as model objects, each of which is responsible for simulating a particular aspect of the rainforest ecosystem.
+The Virtual Ecosystem is implemented as model objects, each of which is responsible for simulating a particular aspect of the ecosystem ecosystem.
 The models used for the specific simulation run can be set in the configuration and will typically include the four standard models: